JudgeGroovyman/JudgeGroovyman.github.io/VirtualReality.md

 10. PCSX2 ps2 emulation

 List of emulators that support 3d or VR https://emulation.gametechwiki.com/index.php/Virtual_Reality

+# Simple Cheap VR #
+Lots of VR can be experienced on a normal gaming pc with inexpensive VR Headset

+1. GZDoom
+2. Quake VR
+2. Citra
+3. Dolphin
+4. 3DSen

+Games with gamepad or keyboard mouse controls:
+(some of these will require a beefier PC)
+1. Overload (Descent Descendant)
+2. Lucky's Tale
+3. Tinertia
+4. Ultrawings
+6. SkyrimVR (Gamepad)
+7. Alien Isolation
+8. Edge of Nowhere
+12. Subnautica
+13. Hellblade: Senuas Sacrifice
+14. Pixel Ripped 1989
+15. Monstrum
+19. Assetto Corsa
+21. Thumper
+23. Everspace

+Havent played
+1. Dirt Rally
+16. Project Cars 2
+17. Yooka Laylee VR
+10. Battlezone
+11. Chronos
+5. Vox Machinae
+9. Blaze Rush (havent played)
+18. Legend of Dungeon (Doll House layout - setup keyboard input on your controller - gamepad support might not work in VR for some reason)
+22. Distance (Like trackmania but with more hazards and wings)
+23. House of the Dying Sun
+24. Vector36 "The more I play this the more I love it, the level of control is sublime and the feeling of presence is second to none.
+Can't recommend it enough, best racer I've ever played by a mile."

 # Some trickier 3D solutions #
 1. using CEMU to [emulate wiiu](https://www.reddit.com/r/oculus/comments/7rx0tm/bigscreen_vs_virtual_desktop_a_detailed_comparison/dtui2gq/) with SBS Stereoscopic